linkslice/ZenPackLab/README.md

 A: This is for running the ZenPackBuilderDocker[1] container with a (crappy) web ui.
 Right now it looks like a bad anglefire page from 1996, but it's a (sorta) funtioning PoC.

 Q: Why?<br>
-A: Because I thought it would be fun.
+A: Because my GF went on vacation and I thought it would be more fun than binge drinking.
 I was mostly wrong.

+Q: Should I use this?<br>
+A: No, no you shouldn't.<br>

 Q: How do I use it?<br>
 A1: Well, there's a couple ways.
 If you have an on-prem zenoss system you can add the template in control center, and then deploy an applciation.
 Click the start button.<br>